 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions.
-The Company does not have sufficient working capital to carry out all budgeted programs for the current fiscal year and must obtain financing to avoid disruption in planned expenditures (see notes 1 and 13).
+The Company does not have sufficient working capital to carry out all budgeted programs for the current fiscal year and must obtain financing to avoid disruption in planned expenditures (Note 1).